austintgriffith/max-extract/checklist.md

 scaffold config -> arbitrum

-commit code and make sure everything is solid
+commit code and push to git

+ssh to maxextract and git pull

+(triple check the LOAD_CONTRACTS_FROM on the maxextract server is the site you playing on)

+PLAYERS BUY IN!!

+`yarn maxextract` and `yarn auditor` out on the server